 Visiting Iceland in winter has its own set of pros and cons budget-wise.
 This is the low tourism season and so the prices are a little lower all around.
 The big sights will have far fewer tourists visiting them too.
 So you’ll pay less for your rental and/or accommodation.
 You’ll also have a lot more space on the roads and at popular sights such as the Golden Circle.

 The downsides are that there will be fewer daylight hours to move around and sightsee.
 You will also be more likely to have cold and stormy weather.
 Often the weather could chase you indoors where you are much more likely to spend cash.
 Also, many of the fun things to do in winter have costs attached to them.
 If you would like to go skiing in Iceland then renting ski equipment and lift passes can add up.
 As can guided glacier tours or snowmobile expeditions.
 All of these activities are super fun and are guaranteed to tempt you.

 Perhaps the most budget-friendly time of year to travel is during the shoulder seasons.
 These are the months on either side of the high season.
 So we are talking September and into October as well as May and perhaps the tail end of April.
 If you visit Iceland at this time of year you could have the best of both worlds.
 Lower prices, more space but also plenty of daylight hours and hopefully some settled weather too.
 Although what the weather in Iceland decides to do can never be guaranteed.

 Booking a tour vs. independent travel

-If you are hiring a motorhome you’ll be able to explore independently though.
-There is a lot to be said for having the freedom to come and go as you choose.
+By renting a motorhome you’ll be able to explore independently though.
+There is a lot to be said about having the freedom to come and go as you choose.
 The same goes for Northern Lights tours.
 If you are touring Iceland by camper van you will have ample opportunity to see the Northern Lights in season.
-There is no need to book on a tour for this.
+There is no need to book a tour for this.